gchanuoft/DSI-BuildSoftSummative/README.md

 ## Demo

 A **demo** folder is located within the package source code with sample configuration files.
-To use the demo, enter the demo directory and follow the installation steps below.
+To use the demo, follow the installation steps below first.
 For running the demo, refer to [TEST.md](https://github.com/gchanuoft/dsiBuildSoftSummative/blob/main/TEST.md)

 ## Installation Steps: